Mohammad Seddigh Kaboudvand: After detention

+Awards

 Kaboudavand was a highlighted writer for the 2008 observances of the Day of the Imprisoned Writer.
 Amnesty International designated him a prisoner of conscience, "held solely for his human rights work and the peaceful expression of his views".

-In January 2012, Kaboudavand's son Pejman became seriously ill with an undiagnosed kidney condition.
-Despite repeated requests, Kaboudavand was allowed only one two-hour visit to his son's hospital room in February.
-On 26 May 2012, Kaboudavand began a hunger strike to protest the refusal of authorities to allow him to visit Pejman more regularly.
-As of 11 July, the hunger strike had lasted nearly two months, raising concerns for his health.
+In 2009, Kaboudvand received the International Journalist of the Year award at the British Press Awards and was also given Human Rights Watch's Hellman/Hammett Award for persecuted writers.

+In December 2014, he received an award from the International Center for Human Rights in recognition of his work defending the rights of Kurds in Iran and neighbouring countries.